ist356/assignment-02-luisanasof/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`

+The packaging program part of this assignment was a very tough nut to crack for me (hence why I ended up cloning two other versions of the assignment in order to start from scratch).
+What helped me, though, was going back into the slides and doing each of the challenges, because this assignment built off of these exercises.

+The packaging program was a great exercise in learning for loops.
+I gained a much better understanding of how they work and the ways they can be used in automation.
+It really put me into the mindset of thinking through the code.
+Something else that helped me with this was debugging.
+I not only learned how to properly debug the program but how to think through the value of a variable and how this valul changes as it goes through a 'for' loop.

+Finally, the actual program taught me how to apply these skills to a working code program and helped me practice my file output skills which, again, built off of the exercises in the slides.
+At this pt, though, it wasn't just calling the functions but also thinking through how and in what order to call them in order for the program to work properly.
+Had to understand what role they played in the bigger context of said program given the goal of creating a json file to  output the analyzed packaging text into.